vic-ma/howtodismantle.github.io/_posts/2023-11-06-Wake-me-up-before-you-go-go-Two-cool-ways-to-use-Wake-On-Lan-to-boot-a-Peakboard-box.md

 ## Powershell

 The same works well from PowerShell.
-There are many way to send the the WoL signal.
-This script is the easiest to do with any addtional scriptlets or function.
-It also work with all kinds of MAC address formats:
+There are many ways to send the the WoL signal.
+This script is the easiest to do without any addtional scriptlets or functions.
+It also works with all kinds of MAC address formats:

 {% highlight powershell %}
 $mac = '00:E0:4C:0C:73:9C';